jwilliams0n/Discord.js-Bad-Links/withAPI/README.md

 # Discord.js-Bad-Links - Delete/warn for harmful/malicious links using API.

+# Note: You *WILL* need to use node-fetch v2 for this to work.

 Automatically delete messages that contain bad links and permanently mute the user for doing so, using a API of bad links.

 This code can work as a standalone bot, or can be added to your existing discord.js bot.